jserv/ttt/README.md

 ## Game Rules
 The winner is determined by the first player who successfully places three of their marks in a row, whether it be vertically, horizontally, or diagonally, regardless of the board size.

-For this two 4x4 board games as examples,
+For these two 4x4 board games as examples,

 ```
  1 |  ×  ×